DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Regarding Claim 1, Kim et al. teaches a battery (electrochemical cell) comprising an anode, cathode, and an electrolyte composition (para.
 6).
 The anode active material can include a silicon-carbon composite in which consists of at least a carbon material and a silicon material (para.
 58).
 The electrolyte composition includes a solvent, a salt (electrolyte salt), and one or more additives (para.
 6).
-The additive can include 2,2,2-trifluoroethyl methyl carbonate (methyl 2,2,2-trifluoroethyl carbonate) in which is a fluorinated acyclic carbonate meeting the limitations of the claimed formula R1-OCOO-R2 (wherein R1 is an C1-C4 alkyl group and R2 is a C1-C4 fluoroalkyl group) (para.
+The additive can include 2,2,2-trifluoroethyl methyl carbonate (methyl 2,2,2-trifluoroethyl carbonate) and 2,2-difluoroethyl methyl carbonate (methyl 2,2-difluoroethyl carbonate) (para.
+33) in which are fluorinated acyclic carbonates (para.
 33).

-Kim et al. does not teach the solvent comprising at least one non-fluorinated cyclic carbonate in an amount of from 8 to 50% by volume (vol%), the vol% being based on the total volume of the solvent.
+Kim et al. does not teach the solvent comprising at least one non-fluorinated cyclic carbonate in an amount of from 8 to 50% by volume (vol%), the vol% being based on the total volume of the solvent; and the solvent comprising at least one non-fluorinated acyclic carbonate.

+Koh et al. teaches an electrolyte solution comprising a non-fluorinated cyclic carbonate and a non-fluorinated chain carbonate ([0091]) in which the non-fluorinated chain carbonate can be ethyl methyl carbonate: EMC or dimethyl carbonate: DMC, equivalent to a non-fluorinated acyclic carbonate.
 Koh et al. teaches an electrolyte solution comprising an amount of the non-fluorinated cyclic carbonate in a preferable amount of 30 vol. % based on the total volume of the solvent (para.
 96), within the claimed range of 8 to 50% by volume.
-Further, Koh et al. teaches the solvent compatibility decreasing when the non-aqueous electrolyte solution contains too large of an amount of non-fluorinated cyclic carbonate while solubility of the electrolyte salt decreases when too small of an amount is used (para.
+Further, Koh et al. teaches the solvent compatibility decreasing when the non-aqueous electrolyte solution contains too large of an amount of non-fluorinated cyclic carbonate while solubility of the electrolyte salt decreases when too small of an amount is used; including the non-fluorinated cyclic carbonate in the amount described provides improved load characteristics and cycle characteristics of the lithium secondary battery (para.
 96).
-Including the non-fluorinated cyclic carbonate in the amount described provides improved load characteristics and cycle characteristics of the lithium secondary battery (para.
-96).
+Koh et al. teaches that the non-fluorinated acyclic carbonate (non-fluorinated chain carbonate) provides the electrolyte solution with better load characteristics attributed to low-temperature properties and decreased viscosity ([0095]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electrolyte composition of Kim et al. to include a solvent comprising the non-fluorinated cyclic carbonate in a preferable amount of 30 vol. % based on the total volume of the solvent as taught by Koh et al., within the claimed range of 8 to 50% by volume.
-One of ordinary skill in the art would be motivated to perform the described modification to improve load and cycle characteristics of the lithium secondary battery as taught by Koh et al.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electrolyte composition of Kim et al. to include a solvent comprising the non-fluorinated cyclic carbonate in a preferable amount of 30 vol. % based on the total volume of the solvent, within the claimed range of 8 to 50% by volume; and the solvent further comprising a non-fluorinated acyclic carbonate as taught by Koh et al. One of ordinary skill in the art would have been motivated to perform the described modification to provide improved load and cycle characteristics of the lithium secondary battery; and decreased viscosity of the electrolyte solution as taught by Koh et al.

 Regarding Claim 2, Kim et al. is modified by Koh et al. teaching all claim limitations as applied to Claim 1 above.
 As applied to Claim 1, the anode can be a silicon-carbon composite in which is equivalent to a Si/C composite material as claimed (para.
 58).
 It would have been obvious to one of ordinary skill in the art to use the teachings of Kim et al. to provide a battery with an electrolyte composition exhibiting advantageous functions such as providing a sufficiently low interfacial resistance between the electrode and electrolyte composition (para.
 17).